davidpaps/algorithms/README.md

 node javascript/fileName.js
 ```

-I have also included some example questions from [Leet Code](https://leetcode.com/) and [Hacker Rank](https://www.hackerrank.com/) that I felt are good for testing your knowledge.
-These are in the [Questions](questions) directory.
+I have also included some example questions from [Leet Code](https://leetcode.com/) and [Hacker Rank](https://www.hackerrank.com/) that I felt are good for testing knowledge.
+I have included common algorithmic questions involcing hash's, arrays, sorting and searching algorithms.
+There is also a general 'Problem Solving' directory with basic problems that often make up the parts of a more complex question.
+The HackerRank interverw prep course has also been included with my answers.

+I have also included a few example questions I have personally had from technical interviews - from the real world!

+All of the above are in the [Questions](questions) directory.
 To run my examples, navigate to the questions directory and in the command line type in:

 ```
 node file_name.js